ilya-dyaglev/echotype/README.md

 ## **Acknowledgements**

-- **[Project Gutenberg](https://www.gutenberg.org/)**: The quotes and literary texts used in this application are sourced from Project Gutenberg.
-Project Gutenberg is a library of over 70,000 free eBooks, offering a vast collection of literary works in the public domain.
+- **[Project Gutenberg](https://www.gutenberg.org/)**: The quotes and literary texts used in this application are sourced from Project Gutenberg, a library of over 70,000 free eBooks in the public domain.
+- **Contributors**: Thanks to all contributors who have helped improve EchoType.

 ---